 Foxie: the Contact Child—Cha Chu Pani

-A novel by Donna Goddard and her granddaughter Aisha Bailey, written for 7 to 12-year-olds.
-Together they draw on imagination, family stories, and the beauty of everyday life to create tales for children.
+A novel by Donna Goddard and her granddaughter, Aisha Bailey,written for 7 to 12-year-olds.
+Together, they draw on imagination, family stories, and the beauty of life — both the mundane and the extraordinary — to create tales for children.

 Earth brings many surprises: new foods, strange customs, powerful emotions, and a maddening foster girl named Maddie.

-A magical, uplifting adventure about belonging, kindness, and seeing Earth through new eyes.
+A magical, uplifting adventure about understanding, listening, courage, love, and seeing Earth through new eyes.

 Chapter 1: Cha Chu Pani